zdpf122/ECEM-YOLO-RoadDefect/README.md

 # ECEM-YOLO: Road Defect Detection with Efficient Crack Enhancement Module

-> **Important Notice**: This code repository is directly related to the paper **"Enhanced Road Infrastructure Defect Detection via Attention-Based Visual Inspection"** submitted to *The Visual Computer* journal.
+> **Important Notice**: This code repository is directly related to the paper **"Enhanced Road Infrastructure Defect Detection via Attention-Based Visual Inspection"** submitted to *Journal of Real-Time Image Processing* journal.
 > If you use the code, models, or datasets in your research, please be sure to cite the relevant papers.
 > We provide a complete open-source solution for road defect detection, including an improved YOLOv11 model integrated with the Efficient Crack Enhancement Module (ECEM), training/testing scripts, and an extended version of the RDD2022 dataset, aiming to enhance the model's detection and generalization capabilities in complex scenarios.